nodogsplash/nodogsplash/README.md

 ##3.
 How nodogsplash works

-A wireless router running OpenWRT has two or more interfaces; nodogsplash manages one of them.
+A wireless router running OpenWrt has two or more interfaces; nodogsplash manages one of them.
 This will typically be br-lan, the bridge to both the wireless and wired LAN; or the wireless lan interface may be named something else if you have broken the br-lan bridge to separate the wired and wireless